jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 * Code no one wants to touch
 * Code without an official owner
 * Code that’s used by the customer and responsible for most of our paychecks
-* The only true source of the behavior of our products, even if no one knows where to find it anymore
+* The only true source of the behavior of our products, even if no one knows exactly what it is or where to find it

 I’m currently of the opinion that code becomes legacy as soon as it’s been committed to the main branch.

 Feathers defines legacy code as code without unit tests.
 He describes the typical process of updating legacy code as __edit and pray__.
 I could relate to that.

 Feathers devotes the first five chapters of his book to the value of unit tests, which can basically be summarized as moving the legacy code modification process from __edit and pray__ to __cover and modify__.
 Unit tests provide a _safety net_ so that changes can be made confidently.
-I think unit tests do much more than that, but I was just starting to gain a new appreciation for unit testing.
+I think unit tests do much more than that, but I was just starting to gain a new appreciation for unit testing at the time.

 Legacy code is obdurate to having unit tests added to it.
 We often must modify legacy code before it can accommodate unit tests.
 We can’t confidently update legacy code without unit tests, and we can’t add unit tests without updating the legacy code.
 We have a _Catch-22_ situation.